Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 Insights regarding parental leave pique the interest of three distinct groups: the Government, job seekers, and employees and employers.

 According to ILO standards, there is a requirement for a minimum maternity leave period of 14 weeks, with a recommendation to extend it to at least 18 weeks.
 This extension is suggested to give the mother sufficient time for rest and recovery after childbirth.
-[See Publication](https://www.ilo.org/wcmsp5/groups/public/---dgreports/---gender/documents/publication/wcms_838655.pdf)
+[See ILO Publication](https://www.ilo.org/wcmsp5/groups/public/---dgreports/---gender/documents/publication/wcms_838655.pdf)

 The benchmark used in this analysis sets a minimum standard of 14 weeks for maternity leave.
 Companies will be assessed against this benchmark to determine if they meet the requirement or fall below the recommended duration